theon/theon.github.com/content/articles/scala-uri-released.md

 Category: Posts
 Author: Ian Forsey

 The other day I was looking for a Java or Scala library to help me parse a URL (with query string) and then build a new URL by changing the host and some of the parameters.
 I read a [couple](http://stackoverflow.com/questions/6521419/how-do-i-parse-a-x-www-url-encoded-string-into-a-mapstring-string-using-lift) of [posts](http://stackoverflow.com/questions/2809877/how-to-convert-map-to-url-query-string) on stackoverflow, but nothing seemed to fit the bill perfectly.
-I didn't want to pull in a whole web framework just to do this one simple task, and I was a bit dissapointed I couldn't find a nice small Scala DSL for building URL query strings.
+I didn't want to pull in a whole web framework just to do this one simple task, and I was a bit disappointed I couldn't find a nice small Scala DSL for building URL query strings.

 So I spent this weekend putting together a Scala library to fit that niche.
 The full details are on this [github page](https://github.com/theon/scala-uri), but here is a quick example of how you build a URL with it: